 Groups of recorders playing together probably go back to the 16th Century, but the modern development started in Germany in the 1950s, and in the UK in the 1970s.
 The 1990s saw an expansion but the real explosion has been during the first decade of this century.

-Affiliate Membership of the Society is available to recorder orchestras and other groups, the current annual cost being £47.
-This covers the Society’s year from 1 September to 31 August: if you affiliate for the first time after January 1st, you may pay half the full cost for the remainder of the year.
-For this you receive two copies of the Recorder Magazine, and also the benefit of the Society’s public liability insurance (only for England, Scotland and Wales).
+Affiliate Membership of the Society is available to recorder orchestras and other groups, the current annual cost being £50.
+This covers the Society’s year from 1 September to 31 August and for this you receive two copies of the Recorder Magazine, and also the benefit of the Society’s public liability insurance (only for England, Scotland and Wales).
 In addition you can if you wish have web pages on this site and an SRP email address.
-To join or to renew your affiliate membership please complete this application form.
-If you have any questions, please contact the Country & Overseas Branch Secretary (cossrporguk).
+To join or to renew your affiliate membership or if you have any questions, please contact

 Courses and Playing Days run by these groups are also included on the Courses Page